Purpose and Goals

 Core French Content

 Core French is taught as one subject within the Sudbury Catholic District School Board’s Regular Program curriculum.
 Beginning in Grade 4, students receive 40 minutes of French instruction each day.
+The Core French program continues to grade 8.
+In secondary school, students are required to accumulate one compulsory Core French credit in Grade 9.

 |Grade||% of Instruction Delivered in French Language||Subjects Delivered in the English Language|